 source: Vodafone Annual Report

-On the basis of the major classification of a financial asset, Following are some examples of financial assets under IFRS:
+Based on the major classification of a financial asset, Following are some examples of financial assets under IFRS:

 - Compound Financial Instruments: Compound financial instruments are required to be split into a debt and equity component.

-- Equity investments: Equity investments are measured at FV-NI (changes in fair value are recognized in Net Income).
+- Equity investments: Equity investments are measured at FV-NI (changes in fair value are recognized in Net Income);

-- Under IFRS, there is a single impairment model for debt instruments recorded at amortized cost or FV-OCI, including loans and debt securities.
+- Under IFRS, there is a single impairment model for debt instrumentsDebt InstrumentsDebt instruments provide finance for the company's growth, investments, and future planning and agree to repay the same within the stipulated time.
+Long-term instruments include debentures, bonds, GDRs from foreign investors.
+Short-term instruments include working capital loans, short-term loans. recorded at amortized cost or FV-OCI, including loans and debt securities.

-- Derivative: Derivative are measured at fair value whereas value changes are recognized in profit or loss unless it has elected for hedging.
+- Derivative: Derivative are measured at fair value, whereas value changes are recognized in profit or loss unless it has elected for hedging.

 - Hedging Instruments: A hedging instrument’s time value and foreign currency basis spread can be excluded from the effectiveness assessment.

-This has been a guide to Financial Assets Examples.
+This article has been a guide to Financial Assets Examples.
 Here we discuss the classification of Financial Assets along with US GAAP & UK IFRS examples.
 You can learn more about financing from the following articles –